Respiratory Care Program (Minnesota)

 Student and graduate outcomes for programs are listed in the CoARC Programmatic Outcomes Data.

 Mayo Clinic and the University of Minnesota are members of the North Central Association of Colleges and Schools and accredited by the Higher Learning Commission.

 To participate in the Respiratory Care Program, you must be enrolled in the Respiratory Care Track of the Bachelor of Science in Health Professions (BSHP) at University of Minnesota Rochester (UMR).

 The BSHP is a junior-admitting program, meaning you must first complete lower-division prerequisite courses at UMR or another regionally accredited college or university.

 The Mayo Clinic campus in Rochester, Minn., includes an extensive outpatient complex, Mayo Clinic Hospital, Saint Marys Campus; Mayo Clinic Hospital, Methodist Campus; and substantial research and education facilities.

 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

-Primarily, clinical education is conducted at Saint Marys Hospital, a 1,157-bed facility that was founded in 1889.
-Within Saint Marys Hospital is the 85-bed Mayo Eugenio Litta Children's Hospital.
+Primarily, clinical education is conducted at Mayo Clinic Hospital, Saint Marys Campus, a 1,157-bed facility that was founded in 1889.
+Within Saint Marys Campus, is the 85-bed Mayo Eugenio Litta Children's Hospital.
 Students also have rotations within Mayo Clinic Health System.